storacha/specs/content-serve-auth.md

 ## Abstract

-Content Server Authorization ensures that access to content is governed by UCAN delegations (User Controlled Authorization Network) and served by explicitly authorized services.
+Content Server Authorization ensures that access to content is governed by UCAN (User Controlled Authorization Network) delegations and served by explicitly authorized services.
 This mechanism allows content owners to delegate retrieval capabilities to specific services, ensuring that only authorized entities can access the content.

 ## Terminology

 - **Space**: A logical container for data, identified by a DID (Decentralized Identifier).
 - **Delegation**: The act of granting specific capabilities to another entity via UCAN, and the signed document proving the delegation (also called a "**proof**").
-- **IPFS Gateway**: A service that implements the [IPFS HTTP Gateway spec](https://specs.ipfs.tech/http-gateways/) to facilitate content retrieval, that _also_ enforces authorization policies.
+- **IPFS Gateway**: A service that implements the [IPFS HTTP Gateway spec](https://specs.ipfs.tech/http-gateways/) to facilitate content retrieval.
+- **UCAN Authorized IPFS Gateway**: An IPFS gateway that _also_ enforces authorization policies.
+Referred to as simply "Gateway" herein.
 - **Delegations Store**: A store used by a Gateway to store and manage delegations.

-## Delegation Flow Diagram for an IPFS Gateway
+## Delegation Flow Diagram for a Gateway

 ```mermaid
 sequenceDiagram